Advertiser Disclosure

 To find out if there is upgrade space available on your flight, you would need to contact American Airlines unless you have top AAdvantage elite status that will allow you to view upgrade space when booking your ticket.

-You can view a complete upgrade chart with the cost for upgrading your ticket with miles and with miles and co-pays on aa.com.
+You can view a complete upgrade chart with the cost for upgrading your ticket with miles and co-pays on aa.com.

 Does having an American Airlines credit card help with upgrades?